Reading and Language Arts

 RAH stands for Read At Home, and the third-graders are asked to read aloud to an adult at home several times a week.
 RAH helps promote fluency in reading aloud, as the students continue to make reading every day a habit.

-Reading: To further develop word attack skills and sight vocabulary, the basal reading program continues in fourth grade.
-Each child works at his or her own level and is followed and taught by our master reading teacher.
-In addition, all students explore literature in a variety of genres, reading, analyzing, and discussing several curriculum-based novels.
+Reading: Students explore literature in a variety of genres.
 The elements of literature studied include character, setting, plot, point of view, theme, and mood.
-To strengthen comprehension, students sequence events, identify main idea, summarize, synthesize, and predict outcomes.
-Independent book projects provide students with an opportunity to practice the literature analysis skills they have learned.
+To strengthen comprehension, students sequence events, identify main ideas, summarize, synthesize, and predict outcomes.
 Fluency and expression in oral reading are encouraged with a read-at-home program.

-Language Arts/Writing: The language arts program is integrated throughout the curriculum and is driven by the skills the students need to continue their growth as writers.
+Language Arts/Writing: The language arts program is driven by the skills the students need to continue their growth as writers.
 Specific skills are taught, practiced, and evaluated within content areas.
-For example, during literature study students will think about what they are reading and then respond with a variety of written assignments, applying the language arts skills and the literature analysis skills they have learned.
-Students will apply language arts skills as they respond to a variety of curriculum-based topics.

-Fourth-graders practice identifying parts of speech, punctuating sentences, and using synonyms to create more vivid and descriptive images.
-They learn to identify and compose several figures of speech, including simile, metaphor, hyperbole, alliteration, and personification.
-They apply their understanding of topic sentence, supporting details, summary sentence, and sequencing ideas to writing well developed paragraphs, and they link paragraphs together in three-paragraph and five-paragraph essays.
-They write seven-paragraph reports while they learn about gathering information, using note cards, creating introductory and closing paragraphs, and organizing a bibliography.
-The students learn the format of a friendly letter and then apply their knowledge in actual correspondence.
+They apply their understanding of topic sentence, supporting details, summary sentence, and sequencing ideas to writing well developed paragraphs, and linking paragraphs together into three-paragraph and five-paragraph essays.
+They write seven-paragraph reports.
 They write poetry using a variety of formats designed to encourage their creativity and their enjoyment of the genre.
 Each student’s drafts and final versions of all writing assignments are stored in his or her personal writing folder, creating a complete look at the progress made during the year.

-Our computer teacher facilitates each student’s acquisition of computer keyboarding and word processing skills—key components of the fourth grade writing program.
-Fourth grade writing is drafted, revised, and edited on computer.
+Our computer teacher facilitates each student’s acquisition of computer keyboarding and word processing skills—key components of the intermediate writing program.

 Cursive is reviewed and practiced throughout the year.

 Spelling: The spelling program is individualized, with the students continuing their acquisition of the thousand words used most often in writing.
-The students work independently, participate in small spelling groups, and practice quick recall during weekly sentence dictation activities.
-Spelling practice at home is encouraged as well.
 The goal is excellent spelling in written work.

-Thinking, collaborating, learning: Thinking skills are taught and integrated within the curriculum.
-Students explore and apply fact vs. opinion, comparing and contrasting, analogies, inference, classifying, evaluating, predicting, sequencing, deductive reasoning, and summarizing.
+Thinking, collaborating, learning: Thinking skills are taught and integrated throughout the curriculum.

 Collaborative skills are taught and practiced within the context of the curriculum.
 Students learn the skills needed to work cooperatively in a group.